 Vilhelm Már Thorsteinsson joined Glitnir in 1999.
-He has held various positions in Capital Markets, Leverage Finance and within the CEO's office, working on different types of transactions and strategic projects in Iceland and internationally.
+He has held various positions in Capital Markets and Leverage Finance divisions and within the CEO's office working on different types of transactions and strategic projects in

+Iceland and internationally.
 In May 2008 he was appointed Executive Vice President of Treasury and Corporate Centre and in October 2008 he was appointed Managing Director of Corporate Banking of the Issuer.

-Mr. Thorsteinsson holds a B.Sc. degree in Business Administration from Reykjavík University, an MBA from Pace University New York and is a licensed securities broker.
+Mr. Thorsteinsson holds a B.Sc. degree in Business Administration from Reykjavík University, an MBA from Pace University in New York and has completed an examination on securities transactions.